KarelKubat/runtime-metrics/README.md

     import "github.com/KarelKubat/runtime-metrics/base"
     ...

-    // Create some metrics.
+    // Create the metrics.
 We have:
     // - NewCount() for incremental counting
     // - NewSum() for totalling float64 values
     // - NewAverage() for averaging float64 values